Dalimil/Web-Design-Pirate/README.md

 ## Dev
 **Pull requests welcome**

-Firefox version: APIs used are supported as of Firefox 54.
-In addition to that, this bug needs to be resolved first: https://bugzilla.mozilla.org/show_bug.cgi?id=1300590
+Firefox version: APIs used are supported as of Firefox 54 and Bug-1300590 is fixed in Firefox 55.

 ### TODO
 - For large chunks of HTML (e.g. Expedia html body) it is too slow (devtools freeze) - maybe remove deep level innerHTML already in content scripts (assume user interest in the wrapper element)